Guichaguri/janmeap/README.md

 # Just Another NMEA Parser

-A NMEA streaming and parsing library in C99.
+An NMEA 0183 streaming and parsing library written in plain C.

 ## Features
 - Allows streaming characters one by one
-- Can parse any NMEA message
+- Can parse any NMEA 0183 message
 - Validates checksums
 - Allocation free
 - Plain C99
+- Designed to be used in microcontrollers

 ## Usage